asparatu/raspberrypi-transmission-daemon-client/README.md

 ### Prerequisites

 * Raspberry Pi 3
 * Rasbian Lite Stretch or later
 * 8gb Micro SD Card
 * Usb flash drive(min 16gb+) or usb hard drive(min 50gb+)

 ### Installing

 Step-by-step instruction on how to install Transmission Daemon and to config it and add external storage for storing the torrents.
-I will assume that you have lastest version of Rasbian Lite installed, If not you can download it from [Raspberry Pi Foundation](https://www.raspberrypi.org).
+I will assume that you have latest version of Rasbian Lite installed, If not you can download it from [Raspberry Pi Foundation](https://www.raspberrypi.org).

-1. We have make sure Rasbian ropositories update and running the lastest versions.
+1. We have make sure Rasbian repositories update and running the latest versions.\
 We are going to run two commands to update the Rasbian.

 ```bash
 sudo apt-get update && sudo apt-get dist-upgrade -y
 ```

-2. Install Transmission Daemon\
+2. Install Transmission Daemon
 This easy part of this is

 ## Authors